I See You (2019 film): Release

 The film had its world premiere at the SXSW Film Festival, in the Midnighters section, on March 13, 2019.
 It was released in theaters by Saban Films on December 6, 2019, and on VOD by Cinema Epoch Video on December 3, 2019.

 Reception

 Box office

 I See You grossed $1.2 million worldwide against a production budget of $5 million.

+Viewership

+According to U.S. streaming data reported by Media Play News using figures from PlumResearch, I See You registered 6.0 million unique viewers on Netflix during the week ending April 2, 2023, with an average time spent of 72 minutes.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on 8 critics, indicating "generally favorable" reviews.

-Dennis Harvey in Variety described the film as "an eerie suspense exercise that starts out looking like a supernatural tale — one of several viewer presumptions this cleverly engineered narrative eventually pulls the rug out from under."
+Dennis Harvey of Variety described the film as "an eerie suspense exercise that starts out looking like a supernatural tale — one of several viewer presumptions this cleverly engineered narrative eventually pulls the rug out from under."
 Stephen Dalton of The Hollywood Reporter stated, "I See You is such a finely crafted exercise in slow-burn suspense that its loopy plot contortions only seem absurd in retrospect," and elaborated, "actor turned first-time screenwriter Devon Graye's tricksy script keeps audiences on their toes with all this multi-viewpoint misdirection, so much so that most will be caught off-guard by further major reveals."
+Kevin Maher of The Times gave it a score of 4/5, writing, "The director's smartest achievement, however, is the way that he shifts the narrative emphasis around, frequently via plot twists, minor and major."

+Nick Allen of RogerEbert.com gave the film 1.5/4 stars, writing, "It would be impossible to guess the ending of I See You during its tiresome first act, which is something numerous films can’t tout, but the movie uses cheap tricks to earn that kudos."
+Meagan Navarro of Bloody Disgusting gave it a score of 2.5/5, saying, "It’s a great concept that’s well produced and is anchored by a talented cast.
+The big picture narrative is also thrilling and teases so much potential.
+But because the story’s unique structure is given so much time and attention, everything else is diminished in the process."